 NEW YORK (AP) -- The Rockefeller Center Christmas tree is going "greener" -- with energy-saving lights replacing old-fashioned bulbs on the towering evergreen this year.

+First introduced in 2005, the Rip Saw is about to hit the market with a $200,000 price tag.
+The custom-built UGV can hit 0-60 in 3.5 seconds, go 80 mph, and can maneuver over any surface or terrain a tank can.
+And the video is pretty good; watch as it drives through a barn as if it were the cardboard boxen your handset came in.
 The privately-funded Rip Saw was first built by the Howe brothers for the 2005 DARPA Grand Challenge.
 Though the Rip Saw didn't win, its video certainly turned some heads, enough to find funding to build more than one.
 I normally don't get too excited about military shit like this, but any machine that can obliterate an wood shack with ease and turn donuts on snow wins my heart.
 Check out the 2005 teaser vid to see what i mean.
 [Howe and Howe via Red Ferret via Geekologie]

+As someone who sits at home in front of a computer all day every day, I can — like Richard to Tommy in Tommy Boy — actually hear myself getting fatter.
 So the thought of sitting all day every day in an apparatus that forces me to expend energy in order to provide power to my lifeline to the outside world and device by which I earn money for food, shelter, and clothing is intriguing to me.

 Such is the "pedal-powered laptop" being developed by a group of MIT students.
 I live near MIT and every time I’m over near the campus, I like to look at all the people and try to figure out who’s legitimately an insane homeless person and who’s a genius that’s been working on a project like this and hasn’t slept or showered in a week.
 If you’re one of the latter, nice work!